A restaurant serving what is arguably Harlem's best fried chicken now sits empty.

 The doors are closed and the furniture is gone at Charles Pan-Fried Chicken at 2461 Frederick Douglass Boulevard and W 132nd Street.

 But all is not lost.
-The beloved fried chicken joint, run by chef Charles Gabriel, is opening a string of new locations as part of a citywide chain, according to New York Magazine.
+The beloved fried chicken joint, run by chef Charles Gabriel, is opening a string of new locations as part of a citywide chain, according to a report in New York Magazine.

 The restaurant's new Harlem address will be 340 W 145th Street and Edgecombe Avenue, where hiring notices in the windows reveal an updated orange-and-teal logo.